 I use hunter.io for gathering email addresses.
 However, there are other alternatives available which are comparable.
 Hunter works very well, and many companies use this technique for cold emailing purposes.

 If a DJ/label/etc., has a website, plugin their domain name and the app will display the associated email addresses for the domain provided.
 (Hunter also has other impressive functions, like email tracking, which could be used in conjunction with promoting music.)

 This will save you A LOT of time and give you a personal address instead of a generic info@ address.
 Here’s an example, using our domain promo.ly.

 Once you have their email address, send the contact a simple email, like the Facebook message but this time ask for permission to send them promos.
 Just because you have their email address it doesn’t mean they want to hear from you, so don’t spam them with release promos without seeking permission first.
 You don’t want to be flagged for spam or get strung up in a GDPR fiasco.

-3. Sending promos manually or by using software
+3. Sending music promos through email manually or by using software?